WHOIS

 Who maintains the WHOIS database?

-Why it is necessary to have a WHOIS database?
+Why is a WHOIS database necessary?

 The ability to find information about domains quickly and accurately is important for several main reasons:

-What can you tell me about privacy?
+What can you tell me about confidentiality?